aayushrathor/starredrep/README.md

 ## JavaScript

+- [serverless/examples](https://github.com/serverless/examples) - Serverless Examples – A collection of boilerplates and examples of serverless architectures built with the Serverless Framework on AWS Lambda, Microsoft Azure, Google Cloud Functions, and more.
 - [awesome-selfhosted/awesome-selfhosted](https://github.com/awesome-selfhosted/awesome-selfhosted) - A list of Free Software network services and web applications which can be hosted on your own servers
 - [qunash/chatgpt-advanced](https://github.com/qunash/chatgpt-advanced) - A browser extension that augments your ChatGPT prompts with web results.
 - [PavelDoGreat/WebGL-Fluid-Simulation](https://github.com/PavelDoGreat/WebGL-Fluid-Simulation) - Play with fluids in your browser (works even on mobile)